With Box Relay, you can define and launch a workflow to automate a broad range of otherwise-manual collaborative business processes, such as:

 - New employee on-boarding

-In fact, almost any business process that’s centered around a file or document, and that you can break down into discrete component actions, is a good candidate for Box Relay.
+In fact, almost any business process that’s centered around a file or document or a batch of files or documents, and that you can break down into discrete component actions, is a good candidate for Box Relay.

 Anyone can define and launch a workflow, if:

 - their organization gives them the permission to do so.

 - They own, co-own, or can edit the folders involved in the workflow.

 If when you identify a folder for your workflow you receive the following error message:

 You do not have sufficient permissions on a file or folder in this workflow.

 contact your Box Admin to change the Relay setting to allow editors to build workflows.